robertbaker13/phase-0-handbook/learning_strategies.md

 ## Approach to Learning
 Dev Bootcamp requires you to acclimate to a new learning environment and mindset.
 You will be confronted daily by your own limitations whether they be technical or cultural.
 Moreover, you will not be able to rely on grades to figure out how you are doing.
 You will have to assess yourself and determine whether you are progressing at a rate that satisfies you.

 Our educational model is fundamentally different from those offered in traditional institutions.
-A Dev Bootcamp instructor's role is to act as a guide and resource, rather than a transmitter of information.
+A Dev Bootcamp instructor's role is to act as a guide and resource, rather than a transmitter of information or an "expert."
 You will learn new information and technologies through challenges, not lecture.
 You will spend the majority of your time working and learning with a pair or group as well.

 That said, the Dev Bootcamp experience is not for everyone.
 The curriculum condenses an inordinate amount of information into 9 weeks, and the rigor, pace, and teaching style does not suit every student's needs.
 It is important to be honest with yourself and your teachers if this teaching and learning style does not suit your learning needs.